omrawaley/chip-8-assembler/README.md

 ## Todo

-- Remove `3NNN` and either preprocess labels or enable `JMP` to be used for 12-bit addresses as well as labels.
+- Remove `3NNN` and either preprocess labels or enable `JMP` to be used for labels as well as 12-bit addresses.
 - Add a preprocessor
 - Add text replacement (like #define)